Tinche/incant/docs/usage.md

 # Usage

-This section contains a quick usage guide to _incant_.
+This section contains a quick usage guide to both aspects of _incant_.

+## Function Composition

+Function composition is the act of combining functions in various ways.
+Dependency injection is a very common example of function composition, and applying decorators to functions in Python is another.

+In _incant_, you define rules which determine how _incant_ chooses which functions to use for compositions.
+These rules are then applied to a function, producing another function which encapsulates the given function and all its dependent functions (called dependencies).

-State (in the form of dependency factories) is kept in an instance of {class}`incant.Incanter`.
+This state (in the form of dependency factories) is kept in an instance of {class}`incant.Incanter`.

 ```python
 from incant import Incanter